Physically Consistent Neural Networks for building thermal modeling: theory and analysis: Implementation details

 where the months $m$ are labeled linearly and in order from $1$ to $12$.
 The same processing is done for the time step in during the day, replacing the factor $12$ in Equation~(\ref{equ: time}) by $96$, the number of \SI{15}{\minute} interval in one day.

-For our experiments, we chose to design $f$ with an encoder-LSTM-decoder structure, where both the encoder and decoder have two layers of $128$ units, and the LSTM is composed of two layers of size $512$.
-We let the initial hidden and cell state of the LSTM be learned during training and additionally give the model a warm start of \SI{3}{\hour}, i.e. the PCNN first predicts the last $12$ time steps in the past, where we feed the true temperatures back to the network to initialize all the internal states, before predicting the temperature over the given horizon.
+\remText{For our experiments, we chose to design $f$ with an encoder-LSTM-decoder structure, where both the encoder and decoder have two layers of $128$ units, and the LSTM is composed of two layers of size $512$.} We let the initial hidden and cell state of the LSTM be learned during training and additionally give the model a warm start of \SI{3}{\hour}, i.e. the PCNN first predicts the last $12$ time steps in the past, where we feed the true temperatures back to the network to initialize all the internal states, before predicting the temperature over the given horizon.
 We train the PCNN to minimize the Mean Square Error (MSE) of the predictions over a horizon of $3$ days with $15$-minute time steps, and use the Adam optimizer with a decreasing learning rate of $\frac{0.001}{\sqrt{h}}$ at epoch $h$.
 We create sequences of data using sliding windows of minimum \SI{12}{\hour} -- and maximum $3$ days -- with a stride of \SI{1}{\hour}.
 We then separate both the heating and cooling season in training and validation data with an $80$-$20\%$ split to ensure a fair partition of heating and cooling cases in the training and validation sets.
 Finally, the data is normalized between $0.1$ and $0.9$.

 Since $a$, $b$, $c$, and $d$ are very small values that could be unstable during training -- hence leading to physically inconsistent parameters --, we rewrite:

 where $s_0$ is the initial value of the parameter.
 We initialize $\tilde s = 1$ and let the backpropagation algorithm modify this much more stable value instead.